Learning the Inverse Temperature of Ising Models under Hard Constraints using One Sample

 \subsection{Technical Overview}

-Given a single-parameter exponential family like the one we focus on, a natural approach to estimating the parameter is to find the maximum likelihood estimate.
+Given a single-parameter exponential family like we focus on, a natural approach to estimating the parameter is to find the maximum likelihood estimate.
 However, the computational intractability of the partition function $Z_{\beta, S}$ for Ising models (see \cite{GALANIS_2016} and the references therein) renders this approach infeasible.
 In light of these challenges, we utilize the maximum pseudolikelihood estimator introduced by \cite{besag1975statistical} and provided below.

-We note that the second equality holds because $\log(\cdot)$ is a monotone function.
-Towards demonstrating the consistency of the maximum (log)-pseudolikelihood estimate $\hat{\beta}$, we follow the first and second derivative paradigm outlined by Chatterjee \cite{chatterjee2007estimation, daskalakis2019regression,galanis2024learning, galanis2025oneshotlearningksat}, which involves showing, \begin{itemize} \item $\pr_{\beta^*, S} [ \nabla_\beta \phi(\beta^*; A, \bsigma) \le \mathcal{O}(\sqrt{n})] \ge 1- o(1)$, \item $\inf_{\beta \in (-B,B)} \nabla^2_\beta \phi(\beta; A, \bsigma) \ge \Omega(n/\Delta^3)$ with probability $1- o(1)$ over $\bsigma \sim \pr_{\beta^*, S}$. \end{itemize} The first condition ensures the derivative of the log-pseudolikelihood objective with respect to the true model parameters $\beta$ divided by $n$ is \emph{close} to $0$, which is the value of the gradient of $\phi$ computed at the estimator, which in turn implies $\beta$ is an approximate stationary point of the objective.
+We note that the second equality holds due to the monotonicity of the $\log(\cdot)$ function.
+Towards demonstrating the consistency of the maximum (log)-pseudolikelihood estimate $\hat{\beta}$, we follow the first and second derivative paradigm outlined by Chatterjee \cite{chatterjee2007estimation, daskalakis2019regression,galanis2024learning, galanis2025oneshotlearningksat}, which involves showing, \begin{itemize} \item $\pr_{\beta^*, S} [ \nabla_\beta \phi(\beta^*; A, \bsigma) \le \mathcal{O}(\sqrt{n})] \ge 1- o(1)$, \item $\inf_{\beta \in (-B,B)} \nabla^2_\beta \phi(\beta; A, \bsigma) \ge \Omega(n/\Delta^3)$ with probability $1- o(1)$ over $\bsigma \sim \pr_{\beta^*, S}$. \end{itemize} The first condition ensures the derivative of the log-pseudolikelihood objective with respect to the true model parameters $\beta$ divided by $n$ is \emph{close} to $0$, which is the value of the gradient of $\phi$ computed at the estimator, which in turn implies $\beta$ is an \emph{approximate stationary point of the objective}.
 Moreover, by demonstrating that the second derivative of the objective $\nabla^2_\beta \phi(\beta; A, \bsigma)$ is $\Omega(n/\Delta^3)$-strongly convex with probability $1 - o(1)$ over a draw of the truncated Ising model, it implies that approximate stationary points of the objective are close in Euclidean distance to the optimum.
-Effectively, we combine these two facts to show the proximity of the optimum of the log-pseudo-likelihood objective to $\beta$.
+These two facts combine to show the proximity of the optimum of the log-pseudolikelihood objective to $\beta$.